4 Ingredients That Look Scary But Are Actually Good For Your Hair

 Hair is naturally negatively charged.
 Damaged hair fibers have a higher negative charge, which causes the layers of the hair cuticle to lift and separate from each other—hello, frizz.

 Polyquats like polyquaternium-10 are beneficial to the hair because they have a positive charge.
 When applied to the hair, the positively charged polyquat binds to the negatively charged cuticle (opposites attract!) and neutralizes the charge, helping to reduce static and smooth the hair.
-Polyquaternium-10 also provides the unique benefit of forming a film around the strands to condition and protect from damage.
-The result?
-A silkier, smoother, more manageable mane.

 3. Guar Hydroxypropyltrimonium Chloride

-Function: detangles, smooths, conditions
+What it does: detangles, smooths, conditions

-Found in: Volumizing Shampoo, Smoothing Shampoo, Moisture Repair Shampoo, Purple Shampoo, Clarifying Shampoo, all Body Wash
+Where you'll find it: Volumizing Shampoo, Smoothing Shampoo, Moisture Repair Shampoo, Purple Shampoo, Clarifying Shampoo, all Body Wash

 EWG Rating: 1

-Guar hydroxy-what?
-Despite its menacing 12-syllable moniker, this ingredient is safe, non-toxic and plant-derived from guar beans.
 An excellent conditioning agent, you’ll often find it in shampoos, conditioners and body washes.
 (And you’ll often find us trying to avoid ever having to say it out loud in Odele product development meetings.)

 Similar to polyquaternium-10, it uses its positive charge to neutralize the negative charges that create frizz, tangles and static.
 Along with its detangling powers, it’s especially effective at smoothing and conditioning the hair without weighing it down.